 Coal is an important solid fossil fuel.
-It is a black mineral of plant origin found under earth crust.
+It is a black mineral of plant origin found under the earth’s crust.

 How Coal is formed?

-Dead plants, which were buried under the earth crust millions of years ago, they due to different bacterial and chemical reactions first converted into peat which under high temperature and pressure was slowly converted to coal.
+Dead plants, which were buried under the earth’s crust millions of years ago, due to different bacterial and chemical reactions first converted into peat which under high temperature and pressure was slowly converted to coal.

-Best quality coal is formed by passing through several stages results in the formation of four types of coal.
+Best quality coal is formed by passing through several stages resulting in the formation of four types of coal.

 4 Types of Coal: